FeatureBaseDB/www/content/blog/processing-genomes.md

 overlay_color = "blue" # blue, green, or light
 +++

-We have found interesting results exploring genomics with Pilosa in the past.
-Recently, we challenged ourselves to index a large number of full human genomes in order to see how fast Pilosa queries run on that sort of data.
+3 Gigabytes.
+That's about how much data is encoded in your DNA.
+That may sound like a lot, or a little depending on your comfort level, but with 7 billion humans on the planet, that we're in "big data" territory is undeniable.
+Can we bend Pilosa to a problem of this mind boggling size?
+How fast can we compare two genomes?
+Or two thousand?
+What about finding groups of related individuals, or certain disease markers?
+How do you even represent this kind of data as a binary matrix?
+Let's take a look...

 <!--more-->

 ### A Crash Course in Genome Sequencing

 A genome is just a set of 23 pairs of really long strings, how difficult could it be to model it?
 As it turns out, the situation is quite a bit more nuanced.
-We don't claim to have deep expertise in this domain, but after some background research, we have found a point in the sequencing pipeline where connecting to Pilosa provides some real value.

 A human genome consists of approximately 3 billion base pairs.
 For a given sample, each of these is, naively, representable as single characters `A`, `T`, `G` or `C`, at one precisely specified coordinate in the genome.
 When sequencing a genome, things get a little more fuzzy.
 To start with, the data coming out of a sequencer isn't just a series of strings.
 It's [hundreds of gigs](https://medium.com/precision-medicine/how-big-is-the-human-genome-e90caa3409b0) of short reads with corresponding metadata.
-After some processing, that same sample might be represented as a VCF file, representing the variants (mutations) relative to a reference genome.
+After some processing, that same sample might be represented as a VCF file, showing the variants (mutations) relative to a reference genome.

 If a sequenced genome is stored as, more or less, a "diff" based on a reference genome, how is the reference stored?
 Data is available in many formats, but we chose to use the Genome Reference Consortium Human Build 37 (GRCh37) in FASTA format.
 This format is, ideally, very close to the "really long string" representation of a genome.
 A FASTA file has several sections, each of which might contain the series of `A`, `T`, `G`, `C`, at precisely-known offsets, for an entire chromosome.
 However, the format supports more than this: `N`, which represents *any* nucleotide, `-`, for a "gap of indeterminate length", and various other characters which represent combinations of multiple bases.
 These other characters are useful for representing heterozygosity (among other things) where each of the chromosomes in a pair might have a different base at a particular position.
 The reference file is very clean: almost entirely `ATGC`, and a small number of `N`s.

-An early idea was to find a source of many real human genomes which we could index.
-Once we fully appreciated the complexity here, we settled on a simpler proof-of-concept approach.
-After indexing the clean GRCh37 file, we simply generated additional genomes, as needed, by randomly mutating a small fraction of the nucleotides.
-This minimized our overhead required in finding data, matching reference versions, and understanding more file formats.
-We made some simplifying assumptions: uniformly distributed mutations at a rate between 0.1% and 0.5%, and no problems with alignment or variant confidence.
-This allowed us to work with some representative data, to explore queries and measure performance.
+For our proof of concept, instead of trying to find real genome data for thousands of individuals, (which might have some privacy issues), we simply generated additional genomes by randomly mutating the GRCh37 reference genome.
+Each generated genome would contain between 0.1% and 0.5% mutations uniformly distributed in the reference.
+For this test, we sidestepped problems with alignment or variant confidence; this allowed us to work with some representative data to explore queries and measure performance.

 ### Genomes as Bitmaps